matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 To avoid these issues, we use a stochastic approach known as [Monte Carlo integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration) which works by random sampling.
 Let's say we take 32 samples in order to measure the contribution to the point in question.
-We draw 32 times (with replacement) from the 100 lights, and average (take the mean of) the resulting value, to give the sample mean.
+We draw 32 times from the 100 lights, replacing each time, and average the resulting value, to give the sample mean.
 The answer we get is random, since it is dependent on the values we draw.
 Here is a plot that shows the distribution of these sample means after drawing 100,000 samples:

 {% include img-caption.html src="/assets/quake-blender/is-hist-1.png" caption="Distribution of sample means, after drawing from all lights.
 The mean of the sample means is indicated by the red line." alt="Distribution of sample means, after drawing from all lights.
 The mean of the sample means is indicated by the red line." %}